 As I reached the cave I was mesmerized to see the pristine cave that dominated the surrounding.
 Everything was vibrating, and everything was swaying here.
 I was awe-inspired as the entire cave was brimming with positive energy, a kind of energy that flowed into all of our veins and all we could do is sit there and meditate.
 The tranquillity was so touching, and the entire process seemed to hit our soul and cleanse it.

 The entire area was quiet, there was complete silence except for the soft purrs of the flowing water & chirping Himalayan birds.
 The air was so fresh that my lungs seemed to want more and more.
 It was a pleasant surprise after breathing the dark smoky polluted air of the city life.

 As we left the cave I could feel a feeling of contentment and satisfaction coming over me.
 I was happy, and everything around me seemed even more beautiful, from the mountains to the small stream that flowed beside the cave- everything was more alluring.

 The experience truly made me realize how often we are bogged down by earthly worries and forget to take a break and introspect.
 The Mahavatar Babaji Caves is the perfect place to head over to and bask in the glorious tranquillity with a dash of fascinating history about the saint.

 Exploring Dunagiri Temple, Shaktipeeth

 Before we headed to the magical caves, we took a detour and admired the view of the great Himalayas from the Dunagiri Temple.
 The simplicity of the temple is something that is so inspiring.
-The pilgrims and saints here are happy and content in their humble lifestyles, and the craving or greed to have more that is so omnipresent in the city life is missing here.
+The pilgrims and saints here are happy and content with their humble lifestyles.

 This place was also closed by Mahavatar Babaji for his meditation place and there is no doubt that this was the perfect place to do so.
-The silence is only interrupted by regularly ringing bells in this temple.
+The silence is only an interruption by regularly ringing bells in this temple.